oktadev/okta-blog/_source/_posts/2021-04-30-spring-security-test.md

 ---

 Integration testing in modern Spring Boot microservices has become easier since the release Spring Framework 5 and Spring Security 5.
 Spring Framework `WebTestClient` for reactive web, and `MockMvc` for servlet web, allow testing controllers without running a server, in a lightweight fashion.
 Both frameworks leverage Spring Test mock implementations of requests and responses, allowing to verify most of the functionality of the application using targeted tests.
-With Spring Security 5, security test support provides new request mutators that allow avoiding simulating a grant flow or building an accessToken when verifying method security in web testing.
+With Spring Security 5, security test support provides new request mutators that allow avoiding simulating a grant flow or building an access token when verifying method security in web testing.

 In this tutorial you will explore security mocking with `SecurityMockServerConfigurers` and `SecurityMockMvcRequestPostProcessors`, and authorization tests for the following patterns:
 - Reactive WebFlux gateway with OIDC authentication
 - Servlet MVC REST Api with JWT authorization
 - Reactive WebFlux REST Api with OpaqueToken authorization

 **Prerequisites**:
 - [HTTPie](https://httpie.io/)